DIY Gardens for Kids: 5 Easy Things to Plant This Spring

-While Covid may have us all sticking close to home for the forseeable future, there are ways you can keep busy and try something new with your kids, like planting a small garden of veggies and herbs.
-Bonus this activity will bear gifts all summer long!
+Spring is supposed to be sprung soon even though it feels like it will never come.
+While we wait, why not keep busy and try something new with your kids, like planting DIY gardens of veggies and herbs.
+Bonus: this activity will bear gifts all summer long!

 If the thought of planting my your own vegetable garden seems a little daunting, there are easy ways to start before working your way up to more difficult fruits and veggies.

-Here are five good beginner things to grow.
+Here are five good beginner things to grow if you’re considering DIY gardens with your kids.
 They can be grown in the ground or in pots which makes them ideal for balconies.

 Plant seeds after the threat of frost is gone.
 The perfect addition to any salad or crudite plate.

 Plant seedlings when frost has dissapeared.
 This veggie needs something to lean on to stay off the ground so place sticks in soil when planting.
 Doing it later could damage roots.
 As it grows, lightly tie stems to the support.